Nevenall/sufficient-reason/System/Working_Magick.md

 ## Spheres

   Once your feat is clearly defined we'll determine how difficult it is by determining its Sphere components.
-That is, which Spheres, and at which level, best represent the feat as you have described it.
+That is, which Spheres, and at which size, best represent the feat as you have described it.

   > For example: You need to cross a gap between two building to escape some technocratic agents.
 You might calculate the coordinates of the rooftop you wish to be on and run a quick script on your wrist computer to alter your token's position in the virtual reality simulation that is reality; effectively teleporting across the distance.
-This accomplishes the goal directly using Technology and the sphere of Correspondence.
+This accomplishes your feat using Technology and the sphere of Correspondence.

-  > Alternately: Your might take a quick herbal concoction to enhance your musculature, making it possible to leap the distance.
-This clearly invokes your Occult skill and Herbalism specialty.
-Enhancing your own body requires the Life Sphere.
+  > Alternately: You might speek a spell that calls upon the mystic winds of watoomb to levitate you across the gap.
+Making use of your Occult skill and the Sphere of Forces.
-  > This is an indirect example because your effect dice will not move you to the next rooftop, but rather grant you extra dice in your mundane attempt to leap the gap.

   It is possible for your Effect to have multiple components of the same Sphere.
+This is especially common with Corrispondence and Prime because those Spheres are used for common meta-magickal components.
+Such as targeting and extending the duration of your feats.

   > For example, if you combine a d8 fire attack with a d8 levitation asset, you are controlling two distinct Forces which requires two d8 Forces components.

-  Level| Ability      | Description
+  Dice | Ability      | Description
   ----:|:------------:|:-----------
   d4   | Perception   | Observe and perceive elements of this Sphere beyond any mortal ken. d6   | Manipulation | Make small changes to existing elements of this Sphere.